runtimeverification/gitbook-kontrol/guides/kevm-foundry-integration-example/k-control-flow-graph-kcfg.md

 ### **The term view**

 This section displays the entire state of the Ethereum virtual machine in the current node as a **K** configuration, with each property depicted in a cell.
-For example, the program counter will be displayed as `<pc> 143 </pc>`, and the current hard fork will be displayed as `<schedule> LONDON </schedule>` ([more about the configuration can be found here](https://jellopaper.org/evm/#configuration)).
+For example, the current hard fork will be displayed as `<schedule> SHANGHAI </schedule>` ([more about the configuration can be found here](https://jellopaper.org/evm/#configuration)).
 Using the hotkey `M`, you can minimize the term by hiding some cells in the configuration.

 <figure><img src="../../.gitbook/assets/Termview.png" alt=""><figcaption><p>The term view</p></figcaption></figure>